sconlan/dj/README.md

 # dj
-A lightweight perl mp3 manager for OS X
+A lightweight Perl mp3 manager for OS X

 # intro